-Water Resource Planning is responsible for planning the development, allocation and utilisation of water resources (including water quality aspects) to meet resource quality objectives (RQO), and to reconcile supply and demand, including the operation of water resources infrastructure.
-This division will be responsible for performing the following functions:

-- Conducting and commissioning water resources studies and investigations on water resources, advising DWA and interested parties on the matter and providing support to integrated water resources planning through: - Developing a catchment management strategy (CMS) in accordance with the national water resources strategy.
-This function includes: - Conducting, commissioning and participating in investigations and studies to gather information to support management decisions for strategy development - Developing management strategies, including WRM/ reconciliation, allocation and water quality management plans - Investigating and providing advice to DWA on WMA planning to inform the NWRS and other national processes - Advising users/institutions on implications of CMS/ NWRS for water resource development - Investigating and providing advice on disaster management to DWA and other institutions on the management of floods, droughts and pollution incidents, putting in place early warning systems and supporting municipalities in preventing development within floodplains; - Water Use Management and Regulation: The water use management and regulation programme includes activities such as licensing, registration of water users, pollution control and ensuring water use compliance and enforcement for the 11 prescribed water uses.
-The BOCMA has highlighted the urgency of fast-tracking the registration and licensing process and ensuring the backlog is addressed, which will be achieved by engaging DWA and water users on the existing backlog, validating identified water users and improving turnaround times.
+- Water Resource Planning is responsible for planning the development, allocation and utilisation of water resources (including water quality aspects) to meet resource quality objectives (RQO), and to reconcile supply and demand, including the operation of water resources infrastructure.
+This division will be responsible for performing the following functions: - Conducting and commissioning water resources studies and investigations on water resources, advising DWS and interested parties on the matter and providing support to integrated water resources planning through: - Developing a catchment management strategy (CMS) in accordance with the national water resources strategy.
+This function includes: - Conducting, commissioning and participating in investigations and studies to gather information to support management decisions for strategy development - Developing management strategies, including WRM/ reconciliation, allocation and water quality management plans - Investigating and providing advice to DWS on WMA planning to inform the NWRS and other national processes - Advising users/institutions on implications of CMS/ NWRS for water resource development - Investigating and providing advice on disaster management to DWS and other institutions on the management of floods, droughts, and pollution incidents, putting in place early warning systems and supporting municipalities in preventing development within floodplains. - Water Use Management and Regulation: The water use management and regulation programme includes activities such as licensing, registration of water users, pollution control and ensuring water use compliance and enforcement for the 11 prescribed water uses.
 The water quality management priority includes the registration of waste discharge and developing measures for effective resource protection and compliance.

-While the CMA will initially focus on making recommendations to DWA regarding water use authorisations, promoting and implementing demand management interventions and issuing directives and restrictions on water use during emergencies, ultimately it will take over the licensing function, including compulsory licencing.
+While the CMA will initially focus on making recommendations to DWS regarding water use authorisations, promoting and implementing demand management interventions and issuing directives and restrictions on water use during emergencies, ultimately it will take over the licensing function, including compulsory licencing.

-Resource Protection includes determining reserves and resource quality objectives, managing the river health programme, and protecting the state of water resources.
+• Resource Protection includes determining reserves and resource quality objectives, managing the river health programme, and protecting the state of water resources.